 The B vitamins in Brewer’s yeast can help to protect your cat’s health in more ways than one.
 B vitamins are vital for human health but they are equally important to our cats’ health.
-Cats, just like us humans, rely on B vitamins to be able to transform fats, proteins and carbohydrates into energy.
+Cats, just like us humans, rely on B vitamins to digest fats, proteins and turn carbohydrates into energy.

 Vitamin B will also help to support your cat’s nervous system and keep his liver in good shape.
 There is even a lot of evidence which seems to suggest that the chromium in Brewer’s yeast can support cats with diabetes, and help to prevent infections.

 How Much Brewer’s Yeast Should You Give To Your Cat?

 There are no hard and fast rules but 1 mg for every two kilos of your pet’s body weight.
 My cats like the flakes and they get about 1 tablespoon per day per mixed with their biscuits.

 If you have dogs in your household, remember to check them for cat fleas when you find your cat has fleas.
 Cat leas can really trouble a dog and can rapidly cause skin infections.
 Brewer's Yeast can help, but if you are looking for a more fast-acting solution for your dog, you want to consider visiting your local vet.
 Cat flea treatments are only meant for cats, and your dog will have a reaction to them.
 Comfortis is one treatment that is suitable for both cats and dogs.